-The GRE Quantitative reasoning section tests your basic mathematical skills and concepts.
+The GRE quantitative reasoning section tests your basic mathematical skills and concepts.
 So you don’t need to worry about advanced math problems such as calculus.
-You need to focus on a mix of word problems, like statistics, algebra, probability, etc. It’s important to know what the GRE math syllabus actually is before getting into the tips to ace this section.
+You need to focus on a mix of word problems, like statistics, algebra, probability, etc. It’s important to know the GRE math syllabus before getting into the tips to ace this section.
 Let’s get started!

 What is the GRE math syllabus?

 - Geometry: This includes topics such as triangles, circles, lines, and angles, Pythagorean Theorem, polygon, quadrilaterals, etc. It tests you on questions like area, perimeter, volume, and much more.

 - Arithmetic: Here, the topics range from arithmetic operations to the properties of integers.
 GRE also tests you on concepts like ratio and proportion, percentage, number line, sequence of numbers, statistics, estimation, etc.